 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2013-2014 educational progress for the Lyle A. Torrant and Kit Young Centers.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2014-15 educational progress for the Lyle A. Torrant Center.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability and teacher quality.
-If you have any questions about the AER, please contact Amy E. Rogers for assistance.
+The school’s report contains information about student assessment, accountability, and teacher quality.
+If you have any questions about the AER, please contact Amy E. Rogers, Principal, for assistance.

-The AER is available for you to review within this letter for Lyle Torrant or you may review a copy in our main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site www.jcisd.org.
+Click on the Torrant/Kit Young Centers Tab, then the AER tab.
+You may also review a copy of the AER in the main office at your child’s school.